isabella232/mobile-services.pt-BR/help/ios/analytics-main/crashes.md

    >[!TIP]
    >
-   >Você pode evitar uma falha neste cenário colocando o aplicativo em segundo plano antes de iniciar o aplicativo novamente no Xcode.
+   >Você pode evitar uma falha nesse cenário colocando o aplicativo em segundo plano antes de iniciá-lo novamente a partir do Xcode.

 * If your app is in the background and sends Analytics hits through a call other than `trackActionFromBackground`, `trackLocation`, or `trackBeacon`, and the app is terminated (manually or by the OS) while in the background, and the next launch will be a crash.